Cookie Policy.

 6. How to control cookies

 You can clear or block cookies from your browser settings.
 Doing so for the categories above marked as "strictly necessary" will break the product.
-For the marketing site, you can use private/incognito browsing or a tracker-blocking extension; nothing on the marketing site requires cookies.
+For the marketing site, you can use private/incognito browsing, decline optional analytics, or use a tracker-blocking extension; nothing on the marketing site requires analytics cookies.

 Most browsers also support the Global Privacy Control (GPC) signal.
 Where we operate analytics or marketing tools that respond to GPC, we honour that signal.